Skip to main content

 Why should I check the Consolidated List?

-• directly or indirectly making an asset available to, or for the benefit of, a listed person or entity; and
+• directly or indirectly making an asset available to, or for the benefit of, a listed person or entity

-• if you hold an asset that is owned or controlled by a listed person or entity, using or dealing with that asset (this is commonly referred to as an ‘asset freeze’).
+• using or dealing with assets owned or controlled by a listed individual or entity, commonly referred to as an 'asset freeze'.

-Australian sanctions laws define an ‘asset’ for these purposes as including an asset or property of any kind, whether tangible or intangible, movable or immovable, however acquired.
+An 'asset' encompasses any type of property, whether tangible or intangible, movable or immovable, however acquired.

 What should I do if I find a match on the Consolidated List?

-If you are, or think you may be, holding an asset that is owned or controlled by a listed person or entity, you must hold (or ‘freeze’) the asset and inform the Australian Federal Police as soon as possible.
+If you are, or think you may be, using or dealing with an asset that is owned or controlled by a designated person or entity (that is, you are holding a freezable or controlled asset), you must hold (or 'freeze') the asset and inform the ASO by emailing asset.freezing@dfat.gov.au and notify the Australian Federal Police (AFP) through the Report a crime form as soon as possible.

-Asset holders are required by law to provide the AFP with specific information about freezable or controlled assets (see regulation 42 of the Charter of the United Nations (Dealing with Assets) Regulations 2008 and regulation 24 of the Autonomous Sanctions Regulations 2011).
+Asset holders are required by law to provide the AFP with specific information about freezable or controlled assets (regulation 42 of the Charter of the United Nations (Dealing with Assets) Regulations 2008 (Cth) and regulation 24 of the Autonomous Sanctions Regulations 2011 (Cth)).

-Does the Consolidated List include persons or entities listed under other countries’ laws?
+Does the Consolidated List include individuals or entities listed under other countries' laws?

-The Consolidated List only lists persons and entities listed under Australian sanctions laws.
-It does not include persons or entities listed under other Australian laws, or the sanctions laws of other countries.
+The Consolidated List only lists individuals and entities listed under Australian sanctions laws.
+This includes persons and entities as listed by the United Nations Security Council.
+The Consolidated List does not include individuals or entities listed or prescribed under other Australian laws, or sanctions laws of other countries.
+If you think your activities might be affected by other Australian laws, or the laws of another country, you should seek legal advice.

-Can I apply for a sanctions permit for an activity related to a person or entity on the Consolidated List?
+Can I obtain a permit for an activity related to an individual or entity on the Consolidated List?

-What if I am a listed person or entity and want to be removed from the list?
+What if I am a listed individual or entity and want to be removed from the list?

-If you are a listed person or entity and wants to be removed from the Consolidated List, go to Requests to be De-Listed for further information.
+If you are listed and wish to be removed from the Consolidated List, refer to the Delistings and travel ban exemptions webpage for further information.

 What if my asset has been wrongly frozen?